 There are seven areas of life that I break life into: your spiritual quest; your intellectual quest; business quest; financial quest; family, love and intimacy quest; social leadership quest; and physical health and wellbeing quest.

-Anytime you speak on a topic and there is someone in the audience that you perceive is more empowered, or knowledgeable or in a greater stature or position than you in that field, you are likely to compare yourself to them, exaggerate them and minimize yourself.
+Anytime you speak on a topic and there is someone in the audience that you perceive is more empowered, or knowledgeable or in a greater stature or position than you in that field, you are likely to be fearful and compare yourself to them, exaggerate them and minimize yourself.
 This can result in a self-depreciating preoccupation with what they think of you.

 The way that social values and conformity have assisted human beings through the ages as a survival strategy is that the moment we offload our decisions and give power to other authoritative people and put them on pedestals, we tend to exaggerate them and shrink or minimize ourselves in comparison.